PFTL/website_articles/tips/04_multiprocessing_windows_linux.md

     p.join()
 ```

-In Windows, it would give an output like this:
+On Windows, it would give an output like this:

 ```bash
 Before multiprocessing: